 Someone who has been using PC laptops their entire life may find the switch to Mac daunting, as there is a learning curve and things like shortcuts have to be re-learned.

 Many years ago, the argument against Macs used to be that many audio plugins were not supported on that OS.
-In 2020, this could not be further from the truth.
+Today, this could not be further from the truth.

 Music production software companies for the most-part, are releasing versions of their plugins for both Windows and Mac devices, so you should not be worried about compatibility issues.